Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game is often described as hit-or-miss, with some players finding it amusing while others feel it detracts from the experience, particularly due to unexpected and often frustrating deaths imposed by the game master for comedic effect.
+The humor in the game is often described as hit-or-miss, with some players finding it amusing while others feel it detracts from the experience, particularly due to unexpected and random character deaths that seem to serve the Game Master's comedic intent rather than the gameplay.

 • “I will now commence with a further list of relatively hilarious things I would have better spent my five dollars on.”